-While the company serves a global customer base, the US market accounts for about 60% of annual revenues.
-BMS' major research and development facilities are in New Jersey and Connecticut, with other sites in the US, the UK, Belgium, India, and other countries.
+While the company serves a global customer base, the US market accounts for about half of its annual revenues.
+BMS' major research and development facilities are in New Jersey and Connecticut, with other sites in the US, the UK, Belgium, India, Japan, and other countries.
 It has about a dozen manufacturing facilities, which are located in the US and Puerto Rico, France, Italy, Ireland, Japan, Mexico, and China.

 Sales and Marketing

-US wholesale drug distributors McKesson, Cardinal Health, and AmerisourceBergen account for about 55% of annual sales.
-In addition to wholesalers, the company also sells some products directly to customers including hospitals, clinics, and pharmacies.
+together account for about 50% of annual sales.
+In addition to wholesalers, the company also sells some products directly to customers including hospitals, clinics, physicians and nurse practitioners, government agencies, pharmacies, pharmacy benefit managers (PBMs) and managed-care organizations (MCOs).
 BMS employs a direct sales force in certain markets; it also uses independent marketing representatives.
 Some products are sold through partnerships with other drugmakers, including

-Annual advertising expense of some $797 million goes towards television, radio, print, and digital promotion activities, which target consumers, medical professionals, benefit managers, and managed care organizations.
+Annual advertising expense of some $825 million goes towards television, radio, print, and digital promotion activities, which target consumers, medical professionals, benefit managers, and managed care organizations.

+To remake itself into a biopharmaceutical powerhouse, the company has engaged in its string-of-pearls pharmaceutical strategy, which aims to add harder-to-copy biotech drugs and drug candidates to its pipeline.
 The company's R&D efforts are focused on areas of significant unmet medical need, including psychiatric, neurological, cardiovascular, metabolism, oncology, bacterial and viral infections, and inflammatory or immune system disorders.
 Collaborations are an important part of BMS' development and marketing strategy.
 BMS also works to expand its offerings and fight off patent expiration losses by finding new uses of already approved drugs.

 Mergers and Acquisitions